microsoft/vscode-dev-containers/containers/kubernetes-helm/README.md

 First, install the **[Visual Studio Code Remote Development](https://aka.ms/vscode-remote/download/extension)** extension pack if you have not already.

 To try out the definition with an existing project, copy the  `.devcontainer` folder into your project root and then follow the OS specific directions below.

+> **Note:** If you want to disable sync'ing local Kubernetes config into the container, remove `"-e", "SYNC_LOCALHOST_KUBECONFIG=true",` from `runArgs` in `.devcontainer/devcontainer.json`.

 ### macOS  / Windows Setup